This post may include affiliate links; for details, see our disclosure policy

 • Fill a cocktail shaker with ice.

-• Add whiskey, cranberry juice, orange juice, simple syrup, and a rosemary sprig to the shaker.
+• Add whiskey, cranberry juice, orange juice, and simple syrup, to the shaker.

 • Shake vigorously until well-chilled, about 10–15 seconds.